-David Egner was moved by the children’s sincere and enthusiastic love for the Lord, their trust in Him, and their reverence for God.
-The children rightly understood that the Lord is a real divine person who thinks, sees, hears, acts, and watches over us.
-He knows our names, loves us, and cares about us more than any one else.
+Egner was moved by the children’s sincere and enthusiastic love for the Lord, their trust in Him, and their reverence for God.
+The children rightly understood that the Lord is a real divine Person who thinks, sees, hears, acts, and watches over us.
+He knows our names, loves us, and cares about us more than any one else does.
 The children reminded Egner of Jesus doing wonderful things in the Gospels and the children shouting, “Hosanna to the Son of David.
 Blessed is He who comes in the name of the Lord!”
-Most of the Jewish leaders in Bible times rejected Christ, but the children could see that Jesus is God’s Messiah, promised since the Garden of Eden, so they raved about Him as God our Rescuer and Savior.
+Most Jewish leaders in Bible times rejected Christ, but the children could see that Jesus is God’s Messiah, promised since the Garden of Eden, so they raved about Him as God our Rescuer and Savior.
 Do we worship Christ that way?

 All hail the power of Jesus’ name!
 Let angels prostrate fall;

 Bring forth the royal diadem, And crown Him Lord of all.1